 The real power in a virtual office service is in the platform you’ll use to access your mail — and there is a pretty wide range out there in terms of user experience and capabilities.

 Beyond ease of use, you’ll also want to check into how well a service integrates with the other digital tools you’re already using.
-Some tools, like Stable, are extremely well-integrated.
+Some tools, like Stable, integrate easily.
 Others are designed as standalone services and don’t play well with others.

-A virtual office service like Stable offers the best of both: a user-friendly platform to access and manage mail from anywhere (complete with notifications and alerts), plus powerful integrations with dozens of popular productivity tools.
+A virtual address service like Stable offers the best of both: a user-friendly platform to access and manage mail from anywhere (complete with notifications and alerts), plus and open API and webhooks to integrate with the tools you use every day.

-Here’s just a sample list of the tools and platforms Stable integrates with:
+Here’s just a sample list of the tools and platforms Stable is able to integrate with:

 Physical office space isn’t cheap.
 If you don’t really need it for any other reason, it rarely makes any financial sense to keep it just to have a business address and a place to receive mail.